⭐️ 5 considerations on how to design packaging for a new product

 - Foam inserts offer a firm and luxurious cushioning around your more fragile products.
 Typically these inserts will be used to package electronics, glass and other fragile products as well as products with multiple components.

 - Cardboard inserts offer versatile and cost effective protection to your products.
 Typically used for a large variety of not-so-fragile products.

 - Plastic tray inserts offer a lightweight and cost effective way to protect a variety of different products.
 Typically things like cookies, cosmetics and much more.

 - Molded pulp inserts offer a more sustainable way of protecting your products.
 Typically things like electronics, tools, cosmetics and much more benefit from this type of insert

 As mentioned previously, your packaging acts as your product’s spokesperson.

 Leave a lasting impression on your target customers by layering structural engineering with creative artwork using graphic design.

 Through the design process, you can share your brand’s story with breathtaking artwork that shares your values, mission and story.
-This will ignite positive sentiment for your customers as they align themselves with your brand’s message.
+This creates a positive sentiment and goes a long way in how customers align with your brand’s message.